JustinOleskii/Dancing-With-Your-Demons-Blog/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why I'm a crazy person
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+My name is Joash.
+I'm a 17 year old from India, currently in Junior year of high school.
+I have an eye for games with _beautiful_ graphics and love to read and write in my spare time.
+(Write, more than read these days.
+Quite a wonderful way to get lost in your imagination)

-What else do you need?
+What else could you possible want to know?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Oh yeah, I'm an extremely busy individual, working a job while dragging my education behind me.
+I code as a hobby when I feel inspred.
+I consider myself a mental health advocate, but the jury's still out on that one.